FindArticles FindArticles

 Investors Unfazed by Google Data Breach

-The market reaction to a large-scale Google-related data leak has been unexpectedly muted, with Alphabet’s shares barely budging even as security teams warned millions of users to take precautions.
+The market response to a massive Google-related data dump has been surprisingly muted, with shares of Alphabet barely moving even after security teams warned millions of users to take steps to protect themselves.

 Table of Contents